chappers/chappers.github.io/_posts/2021-05-16-building-aggregated-features.md

 ---
 layout: post
-category :
+category:
-tags :
+tags:
 tagline:
 ---

 Writing aggregated features is not new or novel.
 The question is how can we make it scriptable?

 [Tecton offers some insights to how this could be done](https://github.com/tecton-ai-ext/tecton-examples/blob/main/fraud_model_end_to_end/1%20-%20tecton_features/features/transaction_aggregates.py):